targets-framework/targets/docs/learn/Overview.md

 That's enough to get you thinking—We'll leave this here for now as a mysterious example for the reader to consider.

-{{% notice info %}}
-As you start working through the tutorials in this chapter, most of the examples you'll see use JSON for task compositions.
+> As you start working through the tutorials in this chapter, most of the examples you'll see use JSON for task compositions.
 Spoiler alert!
 As you can see in the example above, Targets supports a special YML syntax.
 You'll learn about this towards the end of the tutorials.
-{{% /notice %}}

 -----